Leptospermum deuense: Description

 Leptospermum deuense is a leafy, densely branched shrub that typically grows to about 1.5 m high.
 It has rough bark on the older stems, smooth bark with soft hairs on the younger stems.
 The leaves are glossy green on the upper surface, densely hairy on the lower side, elliptical to lance-shaped, 10-30 mm long and 6-8 mm wide.
 The flowers are white and are borne singly or in pairs on short side branches, and are about 15 mm in diameter.
 The floral cup is hairy, about 4 mm long on a pedicel 1 mm or more long.
 The sepals are triangular, 3-4 mm long and densely hairy.
 The petals are about 7-8 mm long and the stamens are about 4 mm long.
 Flowering mainly occurs in February and the fruit is a woody capsule 8-10 mm in diameter.

 Taxonomy

-This species was formally described in 1989 by Joy Thompson in the botanical journal Telopea, based on plant material collected from Deua National Park in 1984.
+This species was formally described in 1989 by botanist Joy Thompson in the botanical journal Telopea, based on plant material collected from Deua National Park in 1984.
 The specific epithet (deuense) refers to the collection of the type specimens near the Deua River.